keithhilen/api-accelerate/Readme.md

 ### Alternative Configuration Methods

 By default the server looks for configuration file __config.js__.
 However there are alternative methods.
-For example, the app can provide a configuration object itself, or pass a JSON string in.
+For example, the app can provide a configuration object itself, or pass a JSON string or file.
 This flexibility can be helpful for automated testing, or for implementing systems that start multiple servers.

-Here are the different configuration methods:
+These are the configuration methods:

 | Method | Example | Description |
 | --- | --- | --- |